stanle/madopt/README.md

 make
 ```
 creates static libraries called **libmadopt.a**, **libmadopt_ipopt.a** and **libmadopt_bonmin.a**.
-If you have installed ipopt/bonmin in custom location, you can provide the absolute! path to the ipopt/bonmin libraries and headers via
+If ipopt/bonmin is installed in a custom location, one can provide the **absolute** path to the ipopt/bonmin libraries and headers via

 ```
 cmake -DCUSTOM_LIBRARY=/path/to/bonmin/libs -DCUSTOM_INCLUDES=/path/to/bonmin/includes ..